Note: This essay is a tribute

 it will spread all the way.

 island, with a stable hospitable environment.
 So its hard to

 see them as innovators and civilization builders, no matter how smart they

 might have been.
-In particular, its hard to see them coincidentally building
+In particular, its hard to see them coincidentally

-might have been intelligent enough to be partners of some
+The Giant Apes might have been intelligent enough to be partners of some

 sort, but its not their civilization.
-They’re just another domesticated species,
+They’re just another

+Mu Culture.
 They were a people inhabiting a tropical island

 and using domesticated giant apes for trade, war, transportation and agriculture.